 A Google Ad is a paid advertising strategy that effectively drives qualified traffic or ‘ideal’ customers to your landing page, whilst potential customers are searching for products or services similar to what you offer.
-Google Ads is a paid advertising platform, falling under the marketing category of pay-per-click (PPC).
 It is a platform that allows you to continually refine your searches and drive the relevant people straight to your website.
-But there is only limited space to grab a searchers attention, which makes it difficult to write a compelling advert.
+But there is only limited space to grab a searchers attention which makes it difficult to write a compelling advert.
 So how is it done?

-It is a common misconception that Google ads is a difficult strategy to drive traffic to your website, and you may be thinking that setting up a Google ad is an expensive, unreachable marketing tactic for your business, especially against those well known brands with deep pockets.
-However, Google ads are flexible, you can tailor your ads to suit your budget with the option to stay within your cap, or even the ability to stop or pause your ad spending at any time.
-So, there is no reason to worry about the size of your business or your available resources, there is an option for everyone.
+It is a common misconception that Google ads is a difficult strategy to drive traffic to your website.
+You may be thinking that setting up a Google campaign is an expensive, unreachable marketing tactic for your business, especially against those well known brands with deep pockets.
+However, Google ads are flexible.
+You can tailor your ads to suit your budget with the option to stay within your cap with the ability to stop or pause your ad spending at any time.
+So there is no reason to worry about the size of your business or your available resources, there is an option for everyone.

 The efforts shouldn’t stop with your ad, the users experience after clicking should be considered before perfecting the ad.
 Is your landing page using relevant keywords?
 Does your page answer the user’s question or answer to their requirements?
 A seamless transition from click to conversion is just as important, don’t waste those precious clicks.

 Headline 1 & 2